 How long are the intensives?

-The Primer Intensive is 5 days and the Core Essentials Intensive is 8 days.
+Both the Primer Intensive and the Core Essentials Intensive are 6 days long.
 Most students arrive the day before and leave the day after the last day.

 Do I have to bring my dog to the Intensives?

-No, you do not bring your personal dog, but you will have an opportunity to work hands-on with a variety of dogs during both the Intensives.
+No, you do not bring your personal dog, and in fact it’s much better if you don’t.
+But you will have an opportunity to work hands-on with a variety of dogs during both the Intensives.

 When do I need to arrive / when can I leave the Intensives?